alchemy-color/color-negative-inversion/README.md

 #### Process based on the work by Aaron Buchler https://github.com/abpy/color-neg-resources and Jack Whitaker https://github.com/jackw01/scanlight.
 The following process provides a well-informed, accurate, and flexible method for converting negative images to positive in Photoshop.
 Aaron Buchler's semi-automated method for converting negatives in 32-bit serves as the foundation for this approach, which simplifies and streamlines the original workflow.

-The paper color emulation LUTs provided are based on publicly available ICC profiles.
-These profiles were stripped of tonal curves and converted into .cube LUTs compatible with Photoshop.

 ![DSC07009-2](https://github.com/user-attachments/assets/09767f74-add3-44b5-aac4-98f1294d7668)
 Kodak Gold 200 negative shot with a Canon EOS50e and Canon EF 100 mm f/2.8.
 Negative illuminated with an iPad screen, photographed with a Sony A7IV, processed with the method described below.